NobodyIII/genode-desktop-environment/README.md

 ## This is my work on a desktop environment for Genode.
 Currently, the only component is a graphical file manager, which mostly works fairly well.

 ### Here is my vision of its future core components:
-file_manager - used as a file manager and a file dialog provider; runs as a semi-privileged service
-service_router - handles requests for various Genode services; uses per-application policies; provides each application with its own private filesystem, attaching files selected in file dialogs
+file_manager_qt - simple file manager
+file_dialog - used for opening/saving files; handles requests from fs_filter
+fs_filter - handles filesystem requests; communicates with file_dialog
-text_editor - plain text editor; uses file_manager open/save dialogs; maybe provides syntax highlighting
+text_editor - plain text editor; uses file_dialog for open/save; maybe provides syntax highlighting
-archive_manager - basic component; uses file_manager open/save dialogs
+archive_manager - basic component; uses file_dialog for open/extract
 login_gui - allows users to login; ideally also can lock screen
 panel - provides application menu, task manager, and tray for various applets